kevinkjt2000/ellipsis-presentation/presentation.md

 These custom operations are just hooks that the rest of Ellipsis will use instead of the normal defaults.

-For example, Using the pkg.install hook it is possible to initialize submodules when installing the package.
+For example, Using the pkg.install hook it is possible to initialize submodules when installing a package.

 <http://docs.ellipsis.sh/en/master/hooks/>